ZiqianLiu666/MIRAGE/README.md

 ## Automatic Image Synthesis Pipeline
 We provide a fully automated pipeline for generating image with multiple similar instances and composite editing instructions.

+Please run the following commands in sequence to obtain a complete synthesized dataset.

 ### Image Description Generation
 Generate diverse image descriptions:
 ```